 School districts are rated beginning the first year they report fall enrollment.
 Districts without any students enrolled (in membership) in the grades for which STAAR assessments are administered (3-12) are assigned the rating label of Not Rated.
-Districts are rated using proportionally weighted domain scores of each campus, based on the number of students enrolled (classified as in membership) in grades 3-12 at each campus in the Texas Student Data System/Public Education Information-Management System (TSDS-PEIMS) October Fall Snapshot.
+Districts are rated using proportionally weighted domain scores of each campus, based on the number of students enrolled (in membership) in grades 3-12 at each campus in the PEIMS Fall Snapshot.
 Please see "Chapter 5-Calculating Ratings" for more on District Proportional Domain Methodology.